 - 1. House and continue development of a stormwater infrastructure inventory and performance tracking architecture in Nevada-Tahoe. - 2.
 Work closely with the Regional Stormwater Monitoring Programs to establish a robust data inventory and collection/analysis protocol for stormwater quality in the Tahoe basin. - 3.
 Continue to provide assistance to Washoe and Douglas Counties and NDOT to implement various aspects of the TMDL tracking program. - 4.
-Continue development of the Stormwater Loading Reduction Program that assesses Fine Sediment Particle Loading at Key Stormwater outlets in the Nevada Tahoe Basin.
-This work will take 3 years to complete 3 phases which culminates in engineering cost estimates of projects to implement to meet the Nevada TMDL requirements. - 5.
 Continue partnership with EPA to commence the Community Watershed Planning Project to provide watershed conservation and TMDL technical assistance to two selected areas.
 Focus topics including: - a.
 Stormwater Management - b.
 Public/private joint activities - c.
 Public outreach - d.
 BMP implementation - e.
 BMP Maintenance outreach and program development. - f.
-Other conservation elements including: Water Conservation, Noxious Weed Abatement, Defensible Space, Nutrient Management, etc. - 6.
-Seek out and secure funding to continue invasive weed abatement efforts and outreach for the 2017 field season and beyond.
-Focus will be to assist private property owners. - 7.
+Other conservation elements including: Water Conservation, Noxious Weed Abatement, Defensible Space, Nutrient Management, etc. - 5.
+Seek out and secure funding to continue invasive weed abatement efforts and outreach for the 2018 field season and beyond.
+Focus will be to assist private property owners. - 6.
 Continue work on Tahoe Yellow Cress (TYC) outreach and conservation planning to assist lakefront homeowners with the conservation of habitat and protection of TYC populations.
-As funding allows. - 8.
-Work on possible funding to allow NTCD to focus on forest health outreach for 2017-2018.
+As funding allows.